w-k-s/Salesforce-Loyalty-Experiment/README.md

 - [x] 5.
 Use CDC instead of Platform Events
 - [x] 6.
 Setup DB connectivity
 - [x] 7.
 Validate request, model classes to make the code clearer?
 Should I migrate to TypeScript?
 - [ ] 8.
-Sign-up, Login, Authenticate Transaction API
-- [ ] 9.
 Sort out out-of-order events.
+- [x] 9.
+Sign-up as Member (Username/Password, via Google)
+- [ ] 10.
+Login as Member, View Profile
+- [ ] 11.
+Use client_credentials grant for Transaction API
+- [ ] 12.
+Use client_credentials to impersonate member and Get member profile.

 ## Useful Resource